tabrindle/envinfo.sh/README.md

 -   In your terminal: `curl https://raw.githubusercontent.com/tabrindle/envinfo.sh/master/envinfo.sh | bash`
 -   Or for short: `curl -L getenv.info | bash`

+## Security

+- Piping a script from the internet directly to your shell is generally frowned upon for many reasons, one being it could contain nefarious or incomplete code.
+- If this is a concern, you may want to download it directly from github via https (not through my convenient domain), inspect it for correctness and completeness, then only then run it.
+- There is no need to run sudo with this script, so please don't.
+- If there is any doubt, do not run this on any production system.

 ## Alternatives

 -   type `command -v` until you smash your computer